nataliavieirab/nataliavieirab/README.md

-## Hello World!
-I'm Natália Bortoli Vieira...
-Welcome 🤩
+## Hello Wordl!
+I'm Natalia Bortoli Vieira... 🤩

 - 📚 I'm a student of Information and Communication Technology at the Federal University of Santa Catarina (UFSC)
 - 💻 Currently looking to expand my knowledge and experience in web development, focusing on HTML, CSS and JavaScript.